onidino/CrudCleanArch_Spark/README.md

 BASIC FUNCTIONING
 ------------------------------------------------------------------------------------------------------------------------
 The project has CRUD operations implemented in 4 entrypoints for POST, GET, PUT, DELETE.

 This allows to create and modify records with a numeric "id" (autoincremental) and "record_data" as text information, wich are saved in a mySQL database.

+A simple Clean Architecture Structure:
+In this project only 2 layers are implemented: "application" and "domain".
+In this way we separate the database and entrypoiny logics in the application layer, and the business logic in the domain layer.

+- ENDPOINTS FOR CRUD:

 curl --request POST \
   --url http://localhost:8080/clean/spark/create \